Doctor of Philosophy Degree Requirements

 - Submit the Verification of Final Degree Requirements

-- CS Graduate Handbook
+- Please consult the CS Graduate Handbook for additional information

 - Official final transcripts showing proof of your previous degrees, if not from Michigan Tech.